 Most cities in Canada have excellent public transport networks.
 Settlement services in Canada can explain the public transport networks local to you.

 Some people prefer to drive.
 You can ask your settlement worker for more information on driving in Canada.
 A clean driving record and access to a car can make it easy to drive to job interviews.
+However, using public transportation can help you to manage expenses while you search for a job in Canada.

 2. Help with Your Financial Needs